Ghioaga/AeroMinimal/README.md

 # AeroMinimal

-By selecting Latest AeroCtl the install should always download the latest version of it.

 This is a Install file for AeroCtl and the dll that it needs to work.

 The dlls are taken from the CC or SM install files.